jejacks0n/mercury/README.md

     gem 'mercury-rails'

+You can also get the configuration file, css, and routes by running the generator.

+    rails generate mercury:install

+This generator puts the mercury base file (configuration) into your project in /app/assets/javascripts/mercury.js, and includes the base mercury routes.
+It can optionally install the layout and a css overrides file, as well as an authentication helper that allows you to restrict access to editing.

-Make sure you get the migrations that you'll need.
+Make sure you get the migrations that you'll need for image uploading (if not you can disable the feature in mercury.js).

     rake mercury_engine:install:migrations
     rake db:migrate

-You can also get the configuration file, css, and routes by running the generator.

-    rails generate mercury:install

-This generator puts the mercury base file (configuration) into your project in /app/assets/javascripts/mercury.js.

 ## Usage